zoffixznet/IOwesomeness/Action-Plan.md

 to `IO` type candidate)

 **Documentation:**

-While the documentation website mentions `role IO`, it's mainly to list the IO subroutines.
+While the documentation website does mention `role IO`, it's mainly to list the IO subroutines.
 The role itself is described as *"Input/output related object"*, which isn't entirely true, as `IO::Path` does not do `IO`, despite being related.